Pirates of Venus: Copyright

 The copyright for this story has expired in Australia, Canada and the United States, and thus now resides in the public domain in those countries.
-The text is available via Project Gutenberg Australia, Faded Page, Canada and Project Gutenberg.
+The text is available via Project Gutenberg Australia, Faded Page, Canada, Project Gutenberg and Standard Ebooks.

 Influence on later writers

 Poul Anderson, in the Dominic Flandry novel A Plague of Masters, depicts a community of dissidents and rebels against a tyrannical regime, living on the branches of enormous giant trees - strongly reminiscent of the setting in Pirates of Venus.